 Robert (Bob) Magee is a graduate of Ryerson Polytechnical Institute and the University of Waterloo with a BASc in Chemical Engineering.
 After a time as the company’s first co-op student, Bob began his career with Woodbridge® in 1978 and progressed in roles over the years advancing to President & CEO in 1999, then as the company’s Chairman in 2014, where he remains today.
 Volunteering on countless committees and councils, Bob reinforces the value of Innovation, Technology, Co-op programs, and partnerships between business and education, and has been recognized for his achievements with several awards

-When the global COVID19 pandemic created a dangerous medical equipment shortage in Canada in early 2020, he launched one of the biggest peace-time mobilizations of the country’s industrial capacity ever.
-Dubbed a ‘manufacturing hero’ by the Toronto Star for his leadership, this effort resulted in the largest build-orders of ventilators, face shields, surgical masks and gowns in Canada’s history.
+When the global COVID19 pandemic created a dangerous medical equipment shortage in Canada in 2020, he launched one of the biggest peacetime mobilizations of the country’s industrial capacity in its history.
+Dubbed a ‘Manufacturing Hero’ by the Toronto Star for his leadership, this work resulted in the largest build-orders of critical ventilators, PPE & test swabs in Canada’s history.

-A passionate technology leader, his response to the Prime Minister’s call to action for a net-zero emission economy by 2050 was to launch an all-Canadian, zero-emissions, lightweight, concept vehicle to debut in 2022.
-Described by the Globe and Mail as ‘an audacious play to build an allCanadian electric car’, APMA’s Project Arrow was revealed at CES2020 in Las Vegas to international coverage and will serve as a premier showcase of Canada’s automotive technology cluster.
+A passionate technology leader, his response to the Prime Minister’s challenge for a net-zero economy by 2050 was to launch an all-Canadian, zero-emissions, autonomous concept prototype, Project Arrow.
+Described by the Globe and Mail as ‘an audacious play to build an all-Canadian electric car’, Project Arrow was revealed at the 2023 Consumer Electronics Show in Las Vegas to global coverage & serves as a premier showcase of Canada’s automotive technology cluster.

-Flavio speaks regularly on behalf of industry interests and is a sought-after voice by leading global publications including The Economist, New York Times, Bloomberg, Wall Street Journal, CNN, BBC, CNBC, Globe and Mail and Washington Post.
-He was recognized as a top Industry Leader in the 2017, 2018, 2019 and 2020 editions of Automotive News Canada’s All-Stars.
+Flavio is a sought-after voice by leading global publications including The Economist, New York Times, Bloomberg, Wall Street Journal, CNN, BBC, CNBC, FOX & the Washington Post.
+He speaks frequently on industry issues at House of Commons Standing Committees in Finance, Industry and Trade.

-Lauren Tedesco is the Vice President, Learning and Development at the Automotive Parts Manufacturers’ Association.
+Lauren Tedesco is the Senior Vice President at the Automotive Parts Manufacturers’ Association.

-Lauren completed an Honours Bachelor of Arts at the University of Toronto, a Graduate Certificate in Communications at Sheridan College and is working towards an International Project Management certificate at UofT.
+Lauren completed a Honours B.A. at the University of Toronto, a Postgraduate Certificate in Communications at Sheridan College and recently completed her certificate in International Project Management from UofT.

 Frank has dedicated his 32-year career to Toyota Motor Manufacturing Canada Inc. (TMMC), which he began right out of school after earning a Bachelor of Commerce degree from the University of Guelph.